Wilburn Ferguson

 Wilburn H. Ferguson was an American alternative-medicine practitioner, nurse, and Seventh-day Adventist missionary.
 He is best known for his claims to have found a cure for cancer from the substance used by the Shuar ethnic group of Ecuador in their traditional practice of headhunting.
-However, mainstream scientific institutions have never fully verified his claims about the substance's supposed curative properties, and it has not been developed into any contemporary medical treatment.
+However, mainstream scientific institutions have never verified his claims about the substance's supposed curative properties, and it has not been developed into any contemporary medical treatment.

 Personal life

 Ferguson was born in 1905 in Shawnee, Oklahoma and raised in National City, California.
 During his childhood, he became a member of the Seventh-day Adventist Church.

 In May 1930, he married his wife Ruth Ferguson, a nurse.
 In 1931, he moved to Peru to work at an Adventist mission in Sandia Province.
 He was later removed from his job as a missionary because of concerns that he was insufficiently engaged with spiritual concerns.

 His children were Eugene (Gene), Donald, Ralph, and Eileen Patricia (Patricia).
 Patricia later married his assistant Nicanor (Nico) Sangurima.

 When not engaged in research concerning his purported cure for cancer, Ferguson often worked as a nurse.
 During the 1940s, the Fergusons ran nursing homes.

-The U.S. Embassy in Ecuador reportedly looked into why Ferguson, as an American citizen, was supporting sending Carlos Egas Llaguno, an Ecuadorian communist to the United States for him to receive police training.
+The U.S. Embassy in Ecuador reportedly looked into why Ferguson, as an American citizen, was supporting sending Carlos Egas Llaguno, an Ecuadorian communist, to the United States for him to receive police training.